Last Updated : 10 October 2024

 TMOC Updates

 Financial assistance is also provided to manufacturers for market promotion of coconut products through brand publicity through electronic media including website, print Media, Parlours, Kiosks, Warehouse, undertaking activities like buyer-seller meet, exchange of delegations, Participation of Exhibitions/Fairs/ Melas, printing of Leaflets, Pamphlets, Brochures, Posters, display of coconut products at Air Ports/Railway Stations and erection of hoardings etc. on the basis of approved proposals .
-The financial assistance is 50% of the project cost limited to Rs.10 lakhs for individuals and Rs.25 lakhs to co-operative organisations on reimbursement basis.
+100% of the cost of project limited to Rs.
+25 lakhs for Govt. agencies and cooperative societies , 50% of the project cost limited to Rs.
+6.00 lakhs to federation of CPS (FPO’s). and Rs.25 lakhs to co-operative organizations and Rs.
+15 lakhs for NGO’s and private institutes.

 Entrepreneurs requiring external expertise for preparation of project reports may contact the Board’s empanelled consultants, M/s.
 GSPU and Associates, Sasthamangalam, Thiruvananthapuram, (Phone 0471-2723427, 09349336982), Shri.
 Job K.T, Assistant Professor, Centre for management Development, Thycaud, Thiruvananathapuram (Phone: 91471-2320101), Shri.
 V.Venkitachalam, Project Consultant, Panampally Nagr, Cochin (Phone: 0484 -2319841, 9446087841), M/s.
 Datamation Consultants Pvt.
 Ltd., Hasanpur, New Delhi (Phone: 91-11-43038800, 43038802), Dr. P.M.Mathew, Director, Institute of Small Enterprises and Development, Cochin (Phone: 0484 -2809884, 2808171) and M/s.
 Solutions and Services in Management and Development (SSMD), Manorama Junction, Kochi (Tel/Fax -0484 – 2318383).